juan-mulero/cisreg/cisreg/README.md

 go run cisreg.go
 ```
 Execution requires to specify input and output paths for files.
 Also the paths of the files used for the enrichment and mapping of data.
 Therefore, check these paths before execution.

+Recommendation: to avoid memory saturation, split databases by chromosomes if the databases to be converted to RDF are large.